Introduction

 Black shade cloth and aluminet shade netting both have the performance of shading.

-However, the screed shade netting made of black shade cloth is woven by using special weaving machines to form high-density polyethylene knitted mesh with a certain mesh size (e.g., 0.9–1.2mm).
+However, the screed shade netting made of black shade cloth is woven using special weaving machines to form high-density polyethylene knitted mesh with a specific mesh size (e.g., 0.9–1.2mm).

-The process to produce Aluminet Shade Cloth is cutting, bending, and rolling the aluminium foil strips.
+The process to produce Aluminet Shade Cloth is cutting, bending, and rolling the aluminum foil strips.

 Black shade cloth and aluminet shade cloth are different in technology, material, and performance.